nus-cs2103/website-base/admin/tools.md

 ## Tool: GitHub (for code hosting)

-You are ==_required to_ use GitHub== as the hosting and collaboration platform of your project (i.e., to hold the Code repository, Issue Tracker, etc.).
+**You are _required to_ use GitHub** as the hosting and collaboration platform of your project (i.e., to hold the Code repository, Issue Tracker, etc.).

 <box>